Sweet Dog

 Why is my dog's nose bleeding?

-A nosebleed (epistaxis) isn't a simple surface wound to handle at home: the causes range from a small knock to a foreign body, a clotting disorder or a deeper injury.
-Keep your dog calm, don't push anything into the nostril and don't give it any human medicine.
-You can hold a cool dressing on the muzzle and call your vet, especially if it keeps happening or comes with other signs.
+A nosebleed isn't a simple surface wound you treat at home: the causes range from a small knock to a foreign body, a clotting disorder or a deeper lesion.
+Keep your dog calm, don't push anything into the nostril and don't give him any human medicine.
+You can hold a cool compress on the muzzle and call the vet, especially if it happens again or comes with other signs.

-How do you treat a wound on a dog?
+How do I treat a wound on my dog?

-For a clean minor wound: rinse generously with saline solution to remove soil and debris, cover with a clean dressing and stop your dog from licking it.
-Deep cleaning, clipping and the decision to stitch are the vet's to make.
-A deep wound, one that gapes open, one that bleeds heavily or a bite means a trip to the vet without delay.
+For a small clean wound: rinse generously with saline solution to remove soil and debris, cover with a clean dressing and stop your dog licking it.
+Deep cleaning, clipping and the decision to stitch are the vet's call.
+A deep or gaping wound, heavy bleeding or a bite: off to the vet without waiting.

-My dog has cut its paw pad, what should I do?
+My dog has cut his paw pad, what should I do?

-Rinse the pad with saline solution then apply pressure for a few minutes with a clean dressing.
-If it's bleeding heavily, if it's deep, if your dog is limping clearly or if a piece of claw is left, it's a vet visit: pads heal poorly on their own and get infected fast.
-In the meantime, avoid long walks that reopen the cut.
+Rinse the pad with saline solution, then apply pressure for a few minutes with a clean dressing.
+If it bleeds heavily, if it's deep, if your dog is clearly limping or if a piece of claw is left behind, it's a vet visit: paw pads heal badly on their own and get infected fast.
+In the meantime, avoid the long walks that reopen the cut.

 Should I disinfect my dog's wound?

-The most important thing is to rinse it well with saline solution to remove the dirt.
-A gentle dog-suitable antiseptic (such as diluted chlorhexidine) can be added, but avoid alcohol, hydrogen peroxide and random human antiseptics, which irritate and damage the tissue.
+The most important thing is to rinse well with saline solution to remove the dirt.
+A mild antiseptic suited to dogs (diluted chlorhexidine or povidone iodine, for example) can follow, but avoid alcohol, hydrogen peroxide and random human antiseptics, which irritate and damage the tissue.
 If you're unsure about the product, ask your vet.

-How do I stop my dog from licking its wound?
+How do I stop my dog licking his wound?

 With a cone, a recovery suit or a dressing that covers the area.
-It isn't to annoy your dog: the saliva and rubbing from licking don't clean, they soften the skin and infect it, and can create a red, weeping sore within a few hours.
+It isn't to annoy him: the saliva and rubbing of licking don't clean anything, they leave the skin soggy and infect it, and can create a red weeping sore within hours.
 Introduce the cone calmly, pairing it with good things.

-My dog's wound is red and swollen, is it serious?
+My dog's wound is red and swollen, is that serious?

-A wound that turns red, swells, feels hot, weeps or smells bad is becoming infected: that's the moment to call your vet, not to try a home remedy.
-Don't apply anything to a raw area and stop the licking until your appointment.
+A wound that turns red, swells, feels hot, weeps or smells bad is getting infected: that's the moment to call the vet, not to try a home remedy.
+Don't put anything on raw skin, and keep him from licking it until the appointment.

 My dog has a wound that's bleeding a lot, how do I stop it?